 the 18th century.
 Was the parish church until suppression in 1782 by Grand

-Duke Leopold of Tuscany and in 1788 it transferred Istrice contrada.
-The
+Duke Leopold of Tuscany and in 1788 it transferred to the Istrice (Porcupine)

 painter Pintoricchio was buried here in 1513 - there's a small niche with

 a bronze bust on the right wall.

 Plain fašade, baroque interior with a single